-Almost 30 years after the political breakthrough of 1989 and a major socio-economic transformation that took place in Poland in the early 1990s, little is known about the long-term consequences of individual experiences at the time of the transition.
+Almost 30 years after the political breakthrough of 1989 and a major socio-economic transformation that took place in Poland and the region of Central and Eastern Europe in the early 1990s, little is known about the long-term consequences of individual experiences at the time of the transition.
 Overall, and in particular relative to many neighbouring countries, the Polish transition with its 'shock therapy' approach to economic policy has been seen as a success story.
 In 2015 Poland's real GDP per capita was more than double the level in the late 1980s and the unemployment rate in recent years has been measured in single digits.
-However, while the majority of the population have managed to avoid significant economic difficulties, many families experienced the painful hardship of the transition period expressed in job losses, poverty and exclusion.
-Discussions concerning the costs and benefits of the 'shock therapy' policies constitute an important recurring theme of Polish politics and are likely to continue to divide public opinion for years to come.
+However, while the majority of the population managed to avoid significant economic difficulties, many families experienced the painful hardship of the transition period expressed in job losses, poverty and exclusion.